Tag: cybersecurity

 pip install requests[socks]

-Next, create a function to configure a requests session to use the SOCKS5 proxy:
+Create a reusable function to configure a requests session that routes traffic through Tor:

 import requests